amirsheffer/amirs-project/Project3-Measuring minimum delay in arduino/README.md

  - Use a variable to change built in led (13) to grove led (4)
  - Use a variable to change delay to 1 ms
  - upload to arduino
  - can you see the led blink?
-Why?
+Why? too short of a time span

 ## Use logic analyzer to see and measure the blink
  - connect ADALM2000 to grove kit: